CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 >
 > **Note:** You may freely examine the contents of your discard pile; your opponent may not.
 The contents of your out-of-play and marshalling point piles may be freely examined by you and your opponent.
 >
-> **Clarification:** If a character is eliminated due to combat or due to failing a corruption check, his card is placed in the out-of-play pile—that character may not be brought back into play by either player.<br>When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
+> **Clarification:** If a character is eliminated due to combat or due to failing a corruption check, his card is placed in the out-of-play pile—that character may not be brought back into play by either player.<br>&emsp;When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
 >
 > **Clarification:** In general, cards in your out-of-play pile and your marshalling point pile are considered to be actively in play for the purposes of being unique (if the card states it is unique).